klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-Looking at the output above, you can query your keyring from caver.wallet after adding to caver.wallet.
+Looking at the output above, you can query your keyring from `caver.wallet` after adding to `caver.wallet`.

 If you have an address and private key(s) to use, you can easily add it directly to [caver.wallet] via [caver.wallet.newKeyring].